tracyvincent/prime_solo_express/README.md

 # prime_solo_express

 Create a basic node application using `npm init`.
-Create a file containing the JavaScript for running your server.
-This can be called `server.js` or something else.
-Remeber that this is the filename you will pass to node to start your server.
+Create a file containing the JavaScript for running your server called `server.js`.
+Remember that this is the filename you will pass to `node` to start your server.

 Install the Express library using `npm install express --save`.